justinrgarrard/world-of-naevis.net/docs/adventuring/downtime/index.md

 #### Between Sessions

 Between each gameplay session, adventurers can choose one downtime activity to perform.
+They are also subject to a **25 gp lifestyle expense fee**, which entails room, board, and protection money to pay off local gangs.

 {: .downtime}
 > **Cleric: Read Omens**